 In the context of InstVV, severance payments are considered variable compensation.
-The bank's framework for severance payments ensures full alignment with the respective InstVV requirements.
+The bank's severance framework ensures full alignment with the respective InstVV requirements.

 Employee benefits complement Total Compensation and are considered FP from a regulatory perspective, as they have no direct link to performance or discretion.
 They are granted in accordance with applicable local market practices and requirements.
 Pension expenses represent the main element of the bank's benefits portfolio globally.